pippinbarr/cart253-2019/modules/core-variables-and-change/core-variables-and-change.md

 - Notice how we can define the size of the pupils based on the size of the eye - a pupil is __half the size of the surrounding eye__ - now when we change the eye size, the pupil will be adjusted automatically!
 - Notice how we define only one x offset for the eyes - they're symmetrical!
 This way we change only one number to make the eyes move closer to the centre or further away
+- Notice how this ends up encoding __rules__ about how this face works, though, which might be restrictive of creativity?

 ---